What Is General Liability Insurance in South Carolina?

 • Your industry and business type: Coastal humidity creates constant slip hazards, which pushes costs higher for many businesses near the water.
 Indoor operations like consulting firms in Columbia avoid most weather-related claims and tend to pay less.

 • Location within South Carolina: Areas like King Street and Main Street feature older brick buildings and preserved storefronts.
-Structural limitations that cannot be updated often leave ongoing hazards in place, which insurers factor into pricing.
+Structural limitations that cannot be updated leave ongoing hazards in place, which insurers factor into pricing.

 • Claims history: Insurers look closely at past claims to spot patterns.
-Frequent slip-and-fall incidents during humid months suggest the risk is ongoing, which often leads to higher rates at renewal.
+Frequent slip-and-fall incidents during humid months suggest the risk is ongoing, which leads to higher rates at renewal.

 • Annual revenue and business size: High foot traffic in places like Charleston increases the chance of claims, especially for restaurants.
 Smaller shops in quieter Upstate towns usually see fewer daily visitors and lower exposure.

 • Coverage limits and deductibles: Jury awards in cities such as Charleston and Greenville tend to run higher than those in rural counties.
-Businesses in urban areas often carry higher limits, which raises monthly costs.
+Businesses in urban areas carry higher limits, which raises monthly costs.

 • Number of employees: Operations like Atlantic fishing charters out of Myrtle Beach involve greater injury risk on the water.
 Coverage for maritime-related incidents costs more than policies for land-based businesses.